You are viewing a story from harrypotterfanfiction.com

 “How are you doing?
 I hear you had to be carried to the hospital wing by your stalker over there,” she nods her head towards James.

 I frown, “I wasn't carried the whole way there.
 I'm feeling much better today.
-I haven't heard anything else regarding my slag tendencies, so that's a plus.”
+I haven't heard anything else regarding a lack of magical powers on my part, so that's a plus.”

 Charlotte laughs, “Yes, I do suppose that that's a good thing.”